Monksc/EnglishPremierLeaguePredictions/README.md

 # Neural Network
 Uses several variations to page rank, wins, tie, loss, from home to away games to see
     the chance a team has to win.
-Currently the model is extremly overfitted just to see my limits for how big the model can be.
-I also need more data on past seasons.
-Only have seasons 2015-2016+
 ```
 python3 predictions_tensorflow.py
 ```

+# Folder 'old_data'
+This folder contains data from other leagues from previous years.
+The name format usually goes by
+    "{name of the league}-{year season started}"